 - The Consular Section is currently offering appointments for American citizen services.
-Please contact firstname.lastname@example.org to request an appointment for American citizen services.
+Please see our webpage for more details, and follow the associated links to schedule an appointment online for the ACS service you require: https://bf.usembassy.gov/u-s-citizen-services/.

 Call the Burkina Faso hotline at (226) 52-19-53-94 or (226) 70-95-93-27 if you feel ill and suspect you might have COVID-19.

 - Message for U.S. Citizens: U.S. Embassy Ouagadougou, Burkina Faso (25 May, 2021)